The Begonia darthvaderiana plant is named after Darth Vader. Yes, it’s named after Darth Vader.

 The Begonia darthvaderiana plant needs partial sunlight.
 This means indirect sunlight.

 Direct sunlight is damaging to this plant.
-It can leave ugly marks on the leaves that you can’t get rid of.
+It can leave ugly marks on the leaves you can’t get rid of.
 Or it can even scorch the leaves until there’s nothing left.
 Always avoid leaving it in direct sunlight at all costs.

-To create partial shade for your plant, place it in a window only during the morning sun.
+To create partial shade for your plant, only place it in a window during the morning sun.
 This should be either a north or east-facing window.

 Once morning is over, place your Begonia darthvaderiana plant in a more shaded area of your home.
-This way it gets an equal balance between indirect light and shade.
+This way, it gets an equal balance between indirect light and shade.